Genital Warts (Human Papillomavirus)Skip to the navigation

 Testing for the type of HPV that is causing warts is not useful for diagnosis.
 This test is not routinely done for diagnosis or treatment of genital warts.

-There is no cure for HPV, but warts and cell changes can be treated.
+There is no cure for HPV infection, but warts and cell changes can be treated.
 HPV infection that causes an abnormal Pap test will be treated differently than the HPV types that cause genital warts.

 Genital warts caused by the most common types of human papillomavirus (HPV) may go away on their own without treatment.
 For this and other reasons, experts sometimes have different approaches to treating genital warts.